rcslabs/bixel/README.md

 - `id`:string - unique id of metric
 - `title`:string - title of metric
 - `color`:string - color for this metric according to dash configuration
-- `dim_id`: string - the id of dimension linked to the metric
+- `unit_id`: string - the id of unit linked to the metric

 ## Location object
 javascript object, has fields: